-The eighth grade social studies curriculum focuses on American history from the early colonial period through the 20th century.
-Students learn about the historical events that led to the development of America, the different components of the American government, and America’s struggle to grow from a young country to a world power.
-Included in this course is extensive research on a major 20th century event in order to write a research paper in conjunction with the 8th grade language arts class.
+The eighth grade social studies curriculum focuses on American history from the early European exploration through Reconstruction.
+Students learn about the historical events that led to the development of America, the different components of the American government, and America’s struggle to grow from a young country, through a bitter Civil War, to an emerging World power.
+Current Events are also discussed as time permits.

 8th Grade Science

 Eighth grade physical science focuses on chemistry and physics.
 Chemistry includes studying the development of the atomic theory and the periodic table of elements.
 The structure of atoms and compounds and their chemical reactions are coupled with lab experiments that help reinforce what is learned in the classroom.
 Physics includes studying Newton’s laws of motions, simple machines, the nature of heat and temperature, and waves, both sound and electromagnetic.
 Hazardous waste materials are studied in an independent chemistry project.

 Middle School Music